mbrt/blog-src/001-ripgrep-code-review/post.md

 welcoming and helpful community.
 There are a lot of online resources that help you to get started: the [Rust book](https://doc.rust-lang.org/book/), the [Rustonomicon](https://doc.rust-lang.org/nomicon/) and many blog posts and stack overflow questions.
-After I learnt the basics though, I felt a bit lost, since not many advanced topics are available.
+After I learned the basics I felt a bit lost though, since not many advanced topics are available.
 As a C++ developer I miss indeed books like [Effective C++](http://www.aristeia.com/books.html) from Scott Meyers, and people like [Herb Sutter](https://herbsutter.com/).
 They provide a lot of